Deploy a Windows Server container on an Azure Kubernetes Service (AKS) cluster using Azure CLI

 • The node pool uses VirtualMachineScaleSets.

-To create the AKS cluster with Azure CLI, follow these steps:
+Use the following steps to create the AKS cluster with Azure CLI:

 2. Create a password for the administrator username you created in the previous step.
 The password must be a minimum of 14 characters and meet the Windows Server password complexity requirements.

 3. Create your cluster using the az aks create command and specify the --windows-admin-username and --windows-admin-password parameters.
-The following example command creates a cluster using the value from WINDOWS_USERNAME you set in the previous command.
-Alternatively, you can provide a different username directly in the parameter instead of using WINDOWS_USERNAME.
+The following example command creates a cluster using the values from WINDOWS_USERNAME and WINDOWS_PASSWORD you set in the previous commands.
+A random suffix is appended to the cluster name for uniqueness.

 az aks create \